eduNEXT/edx-platform/docs/guides/hooks/index.rst

 the running process.
 Listeners of an event are encouraged to monitor the performance or use alternative arch patterns such as receiving the event and defer to launching async tasks than do the slow processing.

+On the other hand, filters are implemented using a pipeline mechanism, that executes a list of functions called ``steps``, that are configured through Django settings.
+Each pipeline step receives an argument, process the data and returns an output.
+During this process, they can alter the application execution flow, halting the process or modifying their input arguments.